Discover more from Productive Flourishing

 We've known for a long time that the creative process can be broken down into four distinct processes, most of which can be fostered and augmented.
 The processes are:

 This is the first phase, which most people call "work."
 A writer, for example, prepares by writing, by reading, or by revising earlier work.
 A musician plays scales, chords, or songs; a painter messes with paints or visits an art gallery; an entrepreneur researches problems to solve; a programmer plays with code.
 In each example, the creative is going through relatively mundane processes.

 The reason I say most people call this phase "work" is that these processes may or may not be inherently enjoyable.
 They're also fairly mundane and tedious, but the creative has learned that this process is necessary to plant the seeds that lead to...

-This would be the mystical process, if there were one, because you often don’t know that you’re incubating an idea, or if you do know you’re working on one, you don’t know when it’s going to come out.
-It’s during this phase that your conscious and subconscious minds are working on the idea, making new connections, separating out unnecessary ideas, and grabbing for other ideas.
+If there were truly a mysterious step in the process, this one would be it because you often don't know that you're incubating an idea.
+Or if you do know you're working on one, you don't know when it's going to come out.
+It's during this phase that your conscious and subconscious minds are working on the idea, making new connections, separating out unnecessary ideas, and grabbing for other ideas.